BNasmith/PTForsyth/PTFWorkofChrist.md

 our sin, and to us as we identify ourselves with the sin, to us while, outside Christ, we are no more than members of a sinful race.
-Is not our satisfaction and increase in well-doing the personal blessing of God ?
+Is not our satisfaction and increase in well-doing the personal blessing of God?
 Then surely our misery and infatuation on the other path is His personal anger.
-If a true evolution carries with it the personal and joyful action of God in blessing its results, is the result of degeneration a mere natural process in the moral region, secluded from God's displeased action and infliction ?
+If a true evolution carries with it the personal and joyful action of God in blessing its results, is the result of degeneration a mere natural process in the moral region, secluded from God's displeased action and infliction?
 Is it all His will only as a thing willed, and not as His action in willing it?

 Weigh, as men of real moral experience, what is in volved in the hardening of the sinner.
 That is the worst penalty upon sin, its cumulative and deadening history.
-Well, is it simply self -hardening ?
-Is it simply the reflex action of sin upon character, sin going in, settling in, and reproducing itself there ?
-Is it no part of God's positive procedure in judging sin, and bringing it, for sal- vation, to a crisis of judgment grace ?
+Well, is it simply self -hardening?
+Is it simply the reflex action of sin upon character, sin going in, settling in, and reproducing itself there?
+Is it no part of God's positive procedure in judging sin, and bringing it, for sal- vation, to a crisis of judgment grace?
 When Pharaoh hardens his heart, is that in no sense God hardening Pharaoh's heart?
-When a man hardens himself against God, is there nothing in the action and purpose of God that takes part in that induration ?
-Is that anger not as real as the superabounding grace ?
-Are not both bound up in one complex treatment of the moral world ?
+When a man hardens himself against God, is there nothing in the action and purpose of God that takes part in that induration?
+Is that anger not as real as the superabounding grace?
+Are not both bound up in one complex treatment of the moral world?
 When a man piles up his sin and rejoices in iniquity, is God

 The Work of Christ.
 17